Will2611/capstone-gamuda/back-end/README.md

 Once in virtual environment you can start pip installing packages, run pip install -r requirements.txt

-To ensure you're using your vsCode can understand the packagess installed, open command pallete and switch python interpretor to be using the python.exe found in venv
+To ensure you're using your vsCode can understand the packagess installed, open command pallete (Ctrl+P on windows) and switch python interpretor to be using the python.exe found in venv

+Remember to set up .env file